younginnovations/blog.yipl.com.np/_posts/2015-09-05-automated-deployment.md

 > You can also view the slides in browser from [here](http://shhetri.github.io/capistrano-presentation/)

-There will be a part-2 to this blog in which, I will write in detail on how you can setup and deploy a [Laravel 5](http://laravel.com/) project using [Capistrano 3](http://capistranorb.com/).
-So do check frequently for the upcoming part.
+There is a [part-2](http://blog.yipl.com.np/deploy-laravel5-with-capistrano3/) to this blog, in which I have written in detail, on how you can setup and deploy a [Laravel 5](http://laravel.com/) project using [Capistrano 3](http://capistranorb.com/).
+So do check it out.

 > Happy Deploying!! :)